aridjayarecipes/cutesrecipes.web.app/content/post/2577-recipe-of-favorite-healthy-tomato-soup.md

 - "Next add cubed potatoes and beetroot.
 Mix well and let them cook for about 3 minutes."
 - "Add the chopped tomatoes and salt.
 Mix well and let it cook for about 5 minutes."
 - "Add about 500 ml of water, mix well and close the pressure cooker.
 Let it cook for 5 whistles and turn off the heat."
-- "Wait for the pressure cooker to depressurise on it's own.
+- "Wait for the pressure cooker to depressurise on it&#39;s own.
 Open the cooker only after it has completely depressurised."
 - "Allow the veggies to cool and grind them to fine puree."
 - "Place a clean pressure cooker or a wide and deep pan on low heat and strain the ground puree into it."
 - "Add sugar, pepper powder and lemon juice to the boiling puree.
 Adjust salt if required and being heat one boil and turn off the heat."